Tag: Gardening Products and Tips

 Gardening Tips to Protect Grapevines, Blueberry Bushes and Raspberries from Wildlife

 We have been growing our own grapes, blueberries, raspberries and strawberries for the past 5 years in our backyard.
 Over the past several years local wildlife has damaged our plants…ruining our gardening experience.
 As you know, gardening costs time and money.
-No one wants that
+No one wants that to be wasted!

 How to Clean Out Bird Nesting Boxes and Bird Houses